 People often ask, "What are some of the rules and traditions of Festivus?
 How do you celebrate Festivus?"
 This is one of the biggest questions newcomers have when it comes to Festivus.

-Since this holiday was spawned from an episode of Seinfeld, namely "The Strike", many of the practices people observe during Festivus come from events which occured during that episode.
+Since Festivus was spawned from an episode of Seinfeld, namely "The Strike", many of the practices people observe during the jholiday come from events which occured during that episode.
+However, Festivus existed prior to being on television, in the family of Seinfeld writer Dan O'Keefe.

 The Costanzas' tradition begins with an aluminum pole, which Frank praises for its "very high strength-to-weight ratio."
 During Festivus, the unadorned Festivus Pole is displayed.
 The pole was chosen apparently in opposition to the commercialization of highly decorated Christmas trees, because it is "very low-maintenance," and also because the holiday's patron, Frank Costanza, "find[s] tinsel distracting."
 (Read More)